salamelek/tradingBotNew/README.md

 `sameDirectionRatio`: at least how many positions must point in the same direction for it to be considered. (eg. long, long, short is 66% same direction)

-## Problems

-1) when the candles are very small and the market is moving laterally, the dataPoints are very close to the train ones.
-This means that the bot places many positions in dead spots, where the price is ranging and is not very predictable